ProFormA/proformaxml/Whitepaper.md

 Students might submit their source code as individual files or as a bundle like a zip archive.
 Graders and frontends might disallow or enforce a specific archive format.
 The specification of the bundle format (zip or similar) in which files are to be submitted by students, is not the subject of the ProFormA task format because it depends less on the task than on the grader system.
 If a grader specifies a specific filename pattern or further requirements about the submission, it is up to the implementers of the frontend system to check or fulfill all restrictions enforced by the connected backend graders.
 Examples of such implementations are:

-- The frontend automatically creates a zip from several individually uploaded files and passes the zip to the backend grader.
+- Example 1: The frontend automatically creates a zip from several individually uploaded files and passes the zip to the backend grader.
 The zip file gets a specific name pattern.
-- The frontend unpacks an uploaded zip file and automatically creates another archive format (e. g. gz).
+- Example 2: The frontend unpacks an uploaded zip file and automatically creates another archive format (e. g. gz).
-- The frontend unpacks an uploaded tar file and automatically inserts every single file into an online repository (e. g. git).
+- Example 3: The frontend unpacks an uploaded tar file and automatically inserts every single file into an online repository (e. g. git).
 The frontend passes an external reference name "git://domain.org/path" to the grader backend.
 The grader backend resolves the uri and downloads the individual files.
-- The frontend expects and enforces students to upload a zip file of the name "task07.zip".
+- Example 4: The frontend expects and enforces students to upload a zip file of the name "task07.zip".
 The frontend talks to the grader via http.
 It starts the grading process by an html form submission of type multipart/form-data to the grader.
-One of the form fields (e. g. the field with the standardized name "descriptor") is a file "descriptor.xml" in the ProFormA submission format.
-Inside descriptor.xml the submission is specified as an external submission with the external reference name "http-field-name:submission-field".
+One of the form fields is a file "submission.xml" in the [ProFormA submission format](#7-the-submission-part).
+The file submission.xml specifies an external submission with the external reference name "http-field-name:submission-field".
 The name "submission-field" references a second form field, which includes the file content of "task07.zip".

 As mentioned above, the grader's requirements about the format of the submission is not part of this specification.
 We usually assume a grader that can process a submission both in the form of a list of individual source code files and in the form of a zip archive containing the source code files.
 In future versions of the ProFormA format there might be an additional *grader specification* format that can be used to define requirements of graders to be read and adhered to by frontends.